Siddhartha Basu: Film acting

 Although known primarily for television, Basu has done a few character roles in Indian films.
 He made his on-screen acting debut as R&AW Chief Robin Dutt (code-named “RD”) in Shoojit Sircar’s thriller Madras Cafe (2013).
 He later played a barrister/mayor (Romi Mehta) in Anurag Kashyap’s Bombay Velvet (2015), and even portrayed the President of India in the Malayalam film How Old Are You?
 (2014) – a role that was reprised in the Tamil remake 36 Vayadhinile (2015).
 Basu also appeared in the role of India’s External Affairs Minister in the 2017 blockbuster Tiger Zinda Hai.

 In 2025, he made a cameo appearance in Boman Irani’s directorial debut The Mehta Boys.

 He is a creative consultant with Applause Entertainment on an epic web series about Mahatma Gandhi, directed by Hansal Mehta.

-Overall, his filmography underscores his multimedia versatility – even as a quizmaster he has crossed into acting, often bringing a familiar intellectual presence to political or strategic characters in movies.

 Personal life

 Siddhartha Basu is married to Anita Kaul (now Anita Kaul Basu).
 Anita was a journalist with India Today (1983–88) before co-founding Synergy with Basu in 1988.
 The couple has two children: a son, Aditya, who works in the Hindi film industry; and a daughter, Medha, who has been working with international organizations in public policy and programmes.
 Basu often credits Anita for handling the business and logistics at Synergy, enabling him to focus on creative work.

 After decades leading BIG Synergy, Basu gradually stepped back from day-to-day management.
 In 2016, he officially relinquished his positions as Director, becoming a consultant and mentor, before signing off completely in 2018.
 Today, he is based in Delhi and remains active through Tree of Knowledge, DigiTOK and his quiz ventures.
 He is widely respected for his integrity and dedication: colleagues describe him as a “strict umpire” who insists on high standards, and media profiles emphasize his role in transforming quizzing from a niche pursuit into mainstream entertainment.